Mikayla Novak is a Postdoctoral Research Fellow at RMIT University, Melbourne, Australia.

-Mikayla Novak is a leading Australian economist in the classical liberal philosophical tradition ‑ a passionate and principled voice favouring economic and social liberties for all people.
-Her work is grounded in an evidence‑based approach to public policy issues, and an unrivalled capacity in statistical and quantitative analysis.
+She is a leading Australian economist in the classical liberal philosophical tradition ‑ a passionate and principled voice favouring economic and social liberties for all people.
+Novak’s work is grounded in an evidence‑based approach to public policy issues, with a strong focus upon statistical and quantitative analysis.

 With a doctorate in economics awarded at RMIT University (Melbourne, Australia) and a First Class Honours economics degree at The University of Queensland (Brisbane, Australia), Novak is also a prolific contributor to policy debates.
 She has written over two hundred opinion articles on public finance, government administration, welfare, and social policy issues in Australia, as well as research papers and articles for international peer-review publications.

-Her research interests include public sector economics, regulation economics and regulatory governance, inequality and living standards, economics of gender, economic and fiscal sociology, public choice theory, evolutionary and complexity economics, comparative institutional economic analysis, and the ordo-liberal school of law and economics.
+Her research interests include institutional economics, complexity and evolutionary economics, inequality and living standards, economics of gender and race, economic and fiscal sociology, economic history, public choice, and public sector economics.